ruabmbua/msi_klm/README.md

 Clone the repository onto your local machine, by typing in the command *git clone https://github.com/ruabmbua/msi_klm.git*.
+Change into the new created folder and run *cargo build --no-default-features --release*.

+When you want the GUI of the tool, then do not pass the *--no-default-features* flag.

-Change into the new created folder and run *cargo build --release*.
-This should build the library and command line utility with all its dependencies, and leave a statically linked binary at *target/release/msi_klm*.
-Copy that to */usr/local/bin/msi_klm*, and the installation is finished.
+This should build the library and command line utility with all its dependencies, and leave a statically linked binary at *target/release/msi_klm*, and when built with UI support, then also *target/release/msi_klm-gui*.
+Copy these to */usr/local/bin/msi_klm*, and the installation is finished.
 For the last copy operation super user rights are required.